NED Features

 Searching NED Using Parameter Constraints

-NED's By Parameters lets you retrieve objects from NED by setting various constraints (parameters).
+NED's Advanced All-Sky search lets you retrieve objects from NED by setting various constraints (parameters).
 Currently available constraints are equatorial and Galactic coordinates, redshift, object type, and catalog name prefix.
 You may set these constraints individually, or you may combine them.
 You may also combine object type and name prefix constraints using the "ANY" or "ALL" options (corresponding to logical ORs or ANDs, respectively).

 Back to the Features List.